-The control circuit is created to account for the influence of the PWM.
+The control circuit is created to account for the effect of the PWM.
 As so to additionally calculate AC loss, the coils model wire geometry similar to the schematic diagram.

 A JMAG-RT model is used in the control circuit.
-Calculations of a transient state at the start of analysis are performed with the JMAG-RT model, and by performing FEA only with an electric angle period after reaching a steady state, the analysis time is reduced.
+Calculations of a transient state at the start of analysis are run with the JMAG-RT model, and by running FEA after torque reaches a steady state, the analysis time is reduced.
 With FEA, analysis is run until the torque, Id, and Iq reach a steady state.

 Efficiency Map Accounting for AC Loss